danzeroum/buildtovalue-governance/README.md

 ⭐ **Star this repo** if BuildToValue helps you build safer AI systems!

 ---
+📚 Academic Citation
+If you use BuildToValue in your research or product, please cite:

+BuildToValue Core Team.
+(2025).
+BuildToValue: A Middleware Framework for Real-Time AI Governance and Compliance (v0.9.0).
+Zenodo. https://doi.org/10.5281/zenodo.18080215

+Or use the CITATION.cff file included in the repository.

 **Last Updated**: December 28, 2025
 **Status**: Production-Ready (v0.9.0 Golden Candidate)